dyne/social-wallet-api/README.md

 First of all check the configuration in `resources/social-wallet-api.yaml` and adjust its contents to your setup.
-Here an example complete with comments:
+Here a sample configuration:

 ```yaml
 # verbosity level of messages